 If the net cash provided by operating activities is taken from the SCF of a recent year, it should be divided by the average amount of current liabilities throughout the same year.
 (Using only the amount of current liabilities at the final moment of an accounting year may be misleading.)

 To illustrate the calculation of the operating cash flow ratio, let's assume that a company's SCF for the prior year reported net cash provided by operating activities of $200,000.
 For the same year it was determined that the average amount of current liabilities during the year was $300,000.
 Inserting those amounts into the formula, we have:

 Operating cash flow ratio = net cash provided by operating activities divided by average current liabilities = $200,000 divided by $300,000 = 67%, or 0.67:1, or 0.67 to 1

-To become more familiar with SCF, we have a separate topic on the cash flow statement that includes a detailed explanation, practice quiz, Q&A, quick tests, and more.
+To learn more, visit our topic Cash Flow Statement which includes a detailed explanation, practice quiz, Q&A, quick tests, certificate of achievement, and more.